Skip to Main Content

 Research England Open Access Policy for REF 2021

 The policy requires that, in order to be eligible for Research Excellence Framework 2021 (REF) journal articles and conference proceedings with an ISSN (International Standard Serial Number) accepted for publication after 1 April 2016 must be made Open Access either by depositing full-text papers into an online repository or by publishing in an Open Access journal/ platform.
 Even if an output has been published Open Access, it it still highly recommended that the article be deposited in a repository as well.
-The policy does not currently apply to monographs, other long-form publications, creative or non-text outputs, or data but this is likely to change for the next cycle.
 You can find out more details about the policy here.

 Outputs must be deposited in an institutional repository, such as UDORAat the point of acceptance for publication and no later than three months from this date.
 Alternatively, outputs can be deposited in a subject based repository.
 ResearchGate and other academic social networking sites do not count as repositories and will not be considered as such by Research England.